apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Winter storm warnings issued as 12+ inches of snow bears down on Minnesota**
+**New Hampshire weather: Significant snow & wintry mix Saturday**

-You can read more about it [here](https://bringmethenews.com/minnesota-weather/winter-storm-warnings-issued-as-12-inches-of-snow-bears-down-on-minnesota).
+You can read more about it [here](https://www.wmur.com/article/new-hampshire-weather-snow-32324/60284553).

 ## Requirements
 - Python 3.8